ccyip/docker-taype/README.md

-Note that, compared to Fig. 17 in the submission, `taypsi/example/figs/list-bench-full.tex` and `tree-bench-full.tex` generate an extra column (Taype-SA), which reports the performance numbers of a version of Taype with smart array optimization.
+Note that, compared to Fig. 17 in the submission, `taypsi/example/figs/list-bench-full.tex` and `tree-bench-full.tex` generate an extra column (Taype-SA), which reports the performance numbers of the version of Taype with smart array optimization.
 The column (Taypsi) also includes the percentage of running time relative to this version of Taype.
 The goal is to compare Taype (PLDI23) and Taypsi in a fairer way, by having comparable optimizations in both approaches to maximize their potential.
 This result will be included in the final version of the paper.

-The performance of our benchmarks can vary due to a number of factors, e.g. the specs of the underlying hardware, the cryptographic instructions supported by the CPU, and the overhead of running them in a docker container, so you will most likely not see the exact numbers reported in the paper.
-Nevertheless, you should observe similar comparative
-results: Taypsi performs significantly better than Taype on many benchmarks, while doing roughly as well on the remainder.
+The performance of our benchmarks can vary due to a number of factors, e.g., the specs of the underlying hardware, the cryptographic instructions supported by the CPU, and the overhead of running them in a docker container, so you will most likely not see the exact numbers reported in the paper.
+Nevertheless, you should observe similar comparative results: Taypsi performs significantly better than Taype on many benchmarks, while doing roughly as well on the remainder.

 For the additional column (Taype-SA), all benchmarks that fail in Taype should also fail in Taype-SA, except for `path_16`, and you should observe comparable